kaoh/homebrew-globalplatform/README.md

 ### Upload Bottles

-In the release section this repository upload the `tar.gz` files.
-Replace the double '--' by just one `-`.
+In the release section of this repository upload the `tar.gz` files.
+Replace the double `--` by just one `-`.

 ## Formulae Documentation